News & Updates

 Northern College marks Indigenous Disability Awareness Month

-TIMMINS, ON: Northern College is committed to supporting Indigenous learners and is reinforcing that commitment by participating in Indigenous Disability Awareness Month.
+Northern College is committed to supporting Indigenous learners and is reinforcing that commitment by participating in Indigenous Disability Awareness Month.

 Stats Can reports that 30 per cent (420,000) of Canada’s Indigenous Peoples experience living with a disability or functional limitation, a significantly higher rate than the rest of the population.